Nature writing with Craig Jordan-Baker

 Craig Jordan-Baker

-Craig Jordan-Baker is a writer and academic with a particular interest in landscape, nature and Irish literature.
+Craig Jordan-Baker is a writer and academic with an interest in landscape, ecology and Irish literature.
+As well as running literary events and courses, he runs nature walks, lectures and foraging workshops.

 Accommodation